Codex Conventions

 Folder Rules

-- Never create top-level folders — All notes go inside the 4 quadrants
+- Never create top-level folders — All notes go inside the domain folders (SO, HP, LE, GE)

 - Inbox first when unsure — Drop uncertain items in